 Academically I am an anthropologist and information scientist who has studied gamers, gaming, developers, and open source development communities for the last 12 years.

-I am also a level 120 Resto Druid in a newly built high-end raiding guild (I’ve changed guilds since then) in World of Warcraft.
+Druid I am also a max level Resto Druid (I main a horde druid these days) in a newly built high-end raiding guild (I’ve changed guilds since then) in World of Warcraft.